 Pilot Marvin GRICE

 Copilot Lamar HOWARD

 Navigator Walter PRICE

 Bombardier John BYRNE

+Engineer and Ton Turret Gunner May PASMUSSEI

-Engineer and Top Turret Gunner Max RASMUSSEN
+Engineer and Top Turret Gunner

-Nose Gunner Steve SWIDARSKI
+Nose Gunner

-Ball Turret Gunner Aerial HOFFMANN
+Ball Turret Gunner

-Waist Gunner (right) Franklin HERMANN
+Waist Gunner (right)

+Max RASMUSSEN

+Steve SWIDARSKI

+Aerial HOFFMANN

+Franklin HERMANN

+Thomas ROOT

 Waist Gunner (left) Thomas ROOT

 Tail Gunner John PIZELLO

 It was a very busy week for the American airmen.
-They visited the place where the plane crashed, the places where they had landed with their parachutes, the churchyard at St.Leonhard where their three comrades were temporarily buried as well as the local museum in Waidhofen.
+They visited the place where the plane crashed, the places where they had landed with their parachutes, the churchyard at St.Leonhard where their three comrades were temporarily buried as well as the local museum

+&lt;sup>1 Compare the report in the local newspaper "Bote von der Ybbs" from April 17, 1992.

+in Waidhofen.
 On Sunday, April 18, 1993, there was a meeting with eyewitnesses of the crash at Harreither's (an inn at St.Leonhard), where interesting details of the crash turned up. - As a gesture of reconciliation the American airmen were invited to Steyr to visit the plant they had bombed in 1944, today's SKF.
-At Steyr they also visited the "Community for Peace - St.Ulrich".
+At Steyr they also visited the "Community for Peace -

+St.Ulrich".
 In a memorial service in the parish church of St.Leonhard they commemorated the three crew members Franklin Hermann, Aerial Hoffmann and Thomas Root, who died in the crash.

 On the last day of their trip they visited the then Gestapo prison (today's district court) in St.Pölten.
 The American airmen had to spend the night from February 25 to February 26, 1944, in solitary confinement there.

+After their return from St.Pölten there was a farewell party at Gasthaus Ettel at St.Leonhard, the inn where they had to spend the first night as prisoners.

+The following places where the American airmen landed with their parachutes could be located:

+Steve Swidarski: at Bruckbach in the River Ybbs, below the weir

+John Byrne: at Luegergraben, Doppel, Necking

+Walter Price: below the farmhouse "Kogl", a few hundred meters below the

+Sonntagberg church

+Lamar Howard: below the farmhouse "Felbrach" close to the Flaschelsteinbach (a little

+creek) near the road to Hiesbach

+Marvin Grice: close to Max Rasmussen in a tree

+Max Rasmussen: in the immediate vicinity of the wreck near the road to Hiesbach

+John Pizello: in the immediate vicinity east of the wreck

+The atmosphere of the whole visit was very friendly and harmonious and the airmen explained in personal talks and discussions that they considered their mission (in which targets of military importance were attacked) as a contribution to the liberation of Europe from Nazi dictatorship.
+They were impressed by the many gestures of reconciliation that they experienced during their stay in Austria.

+2) CHRONOLOGY OF EVENTS: